The Clear Edge

 The Executive Summary

-Founder-led agencies and service businesses between $50K–$150K/year quietly gamble $52K or more by letting one client dominate revenue; intentionally managing concentration turns a single-point-of-failure into a resilient portfolio.
+Founder-led agencies and service businesses between $50K–$150K/year quietly gamble $52K by letting one client dominate revenue, instead of turning that single-point-of-failure into a resilient portfolio.

-Who this is for: Founders, consultants, and service operators in the $50K–$150K/year range who rely on a small client roster, have one or two “whales,” and would struggle to survive a single unexpected non-renewal.
+• Who this is for: Founders, consultants, and service operators at $50K–$150K/year who rely on a few clients, have one or two “whales,” and can’t easily survive one unexpected non-renewal.

-The Client Concentration Risk Problem: Treating “big client = success” hides the math where 58% dependence on one client at $89K means $52K at risk, while diversified businesses like Ivan’s cap clients at 22% and turn the same revenue into durable, survivable income.
+• The Client Concentration Risk Problem: “Big client = success” hides the math where 58% dependence on one $89K client puts $52K at risk, while Ivan-style portfolios cap any client near 22%.

-What you’ll learn: The definition of Client concentration risk, the Concentration Risk Framework (Low, Moderate, High, Critical), the Top Client and Top 3 Concentration formulas, and the Urgent Action Protocol plus four diversification strategies that reduce fragility.
+• What you’ll learn: The definition of Client concentration risk, the Concentration Risk Framework, the Top Client and Top 3 Concentration formulas, and the Urgent Action Protocol that exposes and ranks your fragility.

-What changes if you apply it: You move from Leah-style dependency where losing one happy client kills 58% of revenue and triggers an 8–14 month scramble, to Ivan-style resilience where a 22% loss is a manageable 11-week setback instead of a business-threatening crisis.
+• What changes if you apply it: You move from Leah-style dependency where losing one happy client wipes 58% of revenue and sparks an 8–14 month scramble, to Ivan-style resilience where a 22% loss is a contained 11-week setback.

-Time to implement: Expect 30–60 minutes to calculate concentration and exposure, 1–2 days to design a diversification plan, and 6–12 months of targeted client acquisition, pricing, and scope changes to bring any single client under 25% of revenue.
+• Time to implement: Spend 30–60 minutes calculating concentration and exposure, 1–2 days designing a diversification plan, and 6–12 months tightening acquisition, pricing, and scope so no single client clears 25% of revenue.

 Written by Nour Boustani for mid five-figure to low six-figure founders and operators who want resilient, sellable revenue without one client holding their business survival in their hands.